FlynnLeeGit/vue-router-plus/readme.md

 # vue-router-plus

-this vue-router-plus is extends from vue-router but add some base functions
+this vue-router-plus is extends from vue-router but plus some features

+## notice

+vue-router-plus now only support `vue-router@3.0.7` because the vue-router 3.1.\* upper use the promise style that will product uncaught promise error,[see this](https://github.com/vuejs/vue-router/issues/2881#issuecomment-520554378)

+- all navigation behavior will be **force** style
+- routes config support `queryOptions`,and add `$route.meta.query`
+- `vm.$searchQuery`
+- wrapper function `plusHook`, just wrap the original route hook
+- router.isHistoryBF,whether the router is in popstate progressing

 ### force push && replace

-all route-link .push .replace will be force mode this resolve the self loop problem
+all `route-link` `.push` `.replace` will be force mode,to resolve same route redirect loop problem

 ```js
 // force push some path,even the final path is same, it will append _f query